Deploy Kubernetes and JupyterHub on Jetstream with Magnum and Cluster API

 kubectl describe pod alpine

-Install NGINX controller
+Install NGINX Controller

 Install the NGINX Ingress controller with: